nhsconnect/ITK-FHIR-Pathology/pages/explore/explore_diagnostic_report.md

 |  - - - system | 1..1 | Mandatory | [Uri](http://hl7.org/fhir/stu3/datatypes.html#uri "Uri") | Identity of the terminology system<br/><br/>Fixed Value: http://snomed.info/sct |  |  |  |  |  |  |  |
 |  - - - code | 1..1 | Mandatory | [Code](http://hl7.org/fhir/stu3/datatypes.html#code "Code") | Symbol in syntax defined by the system |  |  |  |  |  |  |  |
 |  - - - display | 1..1 | Mandatory | [String](http://hl7.org/fhir/stu3/datatypes.html#string "String") | Representation defined by the system |  |  |  |  |  |  |  |

+Mandatory elements **MUST** be returned in National Pathology messages.
+Required elements **SHOULD** be returned in National Pathology messages if the data is available.
+Optional elements **MAY** be returned in National Pathology messages if the data is available

+Elements in the base FHIR resource that are not listed **SHOULD NOT** be used in National Pathology messages.

 ## Examples ##